prasad3017/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machine-scale-sets/_index.md

 **Guidance**

 Ensure the publisher continues to support the OS image avoid disruption or security gaps.
-Please review the publisher, offer, sku information of the VM to ensure you are running on a supported image.
-Please enable Auto Guest Patching or Image Upgrades, to get notifications about image deprecation
+Please review the publisher, offer, and sku information of the VM to ensure you are running on a supported image.
+Please enable automatic guest patching or automatic OS image upgrades to get notifications about image deprecation.

 **Resources**